We have now closed our call for abstracts for the 2019 Asia Pacific Humanitarian Leadership Conference.

 Abstract paper template

 Final conference registration for all presenters: 10 April 2019

 Authors are not required to submit a paper either prior to or after the conference.
 If you would like your paper to be considered for publication in the Centre’s forthcoming Working Paper Series, please submit your 5000 word paper to email@example.com.

 Terms and conditions

-If accepted, submitters agree that at least one author will register during the ‘Early Bird’ registration period and present the accepted work at the 2019 Conference in Melbourne, Australia.
+If accepted, submitters agree that at least one author will register prior to 10 April, and will present the accepted work at the 2019 Conference in Melbourne, Australia.

 For any enquiries regarding the paper submission, please contact firstname.lastname@example.org.